Sanders Adviser on Warren Flap: There Were 'Wires Crossed Here' | Breitbart

-On Monday’s broadcast of CNN’s “Cuomo Primetime,” Sanders Campaign Senior Adviser Jeff Weaver stated that there were “wires crossed” regarding what Sanders said about women winning the presidential race during a conversation with fellow 2020 candidate Senator Elizabeth Warren (D-MA).
+On Monday’s broadcast of CNN’s “Cuomo Primetime,” Sanders campaign senior adviser Jeff Weaver stated that there were “wires crossed” regarding what Sanders said about women winning the presidential race during a conversation with fellow 2020 candidate Sen. Elizabeth Warren (D-MA).

 Weaver began by stating that Sanders has been Warren’s friend for a while, and cited Sanders deferring for Warren in his 2015 book.